-1 pair of gloves that are resistant to the reagents used

-- 1. Rinse the system. $\rightarrow \square$ 141 - ← There should not be any more sample left in the dosing unit. - 2.
+- 1 pair of gloves that are resistant to the reagents used - Protective goggles - 1.
+Rinse the system. $\rightarrow \square 142$ - ← There should not be any more sample left in the dosing unit. - 2.
 Remove the bottles and the bottle tray. - 3.
-Replace the hoses with hoses of the same diameter and length.
+Replace all the white C-Flex hoses the hoses with hoses of the same diameter and length.
 Attach hose labels to the new hoses. - 4.
 Place the bottle tray back into the housing. - 5.
-Connect the bottles to the appropriate covers and hoses.

-6. Select Menu/Operation /Maintenance/Bottle change mode/Bottle insertion/ Bottle selection.

-- 7. Select all the bottles and press OK to confirm. - 8.
+Connect the bottles to the appropriate covers and hoses. - 6.
+Select Menu/Operation /Maintenance/Bottle change mode/Bottle insertion/ Bottle selection. - 7.
+Select all the bottles and press OK to confirm. - 8.
 Select Confirm bottles inserted. - 9.
 Press the MODE soft key and select Continue automatic mode or Start automatic mode.